inesp/inesp.github.io/about.md

   <a href="/talks/"><span class="badge bg-yellow">Conference speaking</span></a>
 </p>

 Anything tangled, a codebase, an argument, a hard idea, has a shape that makes it feel obvious.
 I'm good at finding that shape.
 With agents, code now gets written faster than it gets understood.
-And so my speciality has become <b>breaking code I didn't write</b>: it's the quickest way to find its shape.
+And so my speciality has become <b>breaking code I didn't write</b>: it's the quickest way to understand it.

 How to contact me: <a href="https://www.linkedin.com/in/{{ site.social.linkedin }}" target="_blank"><img src="/assets/linkedin.svg" width="18" height="18" alt="" style="vertical-align: -0.2em; margin-right: 0.2em;">LinkedIn</a> works best.